-The Director reviews the completed request and the pertinent documentation.
-If the request is granted, the student will be issued an Accommodation Card identifying the specific accommodation(s) that the University will provide.
-The student will present the Accommodation Card when requesting accommodation.
+The Student Access Office director reviews the completed request and the pertinent documentation.
+If the request is granted, the student will be issued an Accommodations Card identifying the specific accommodation(s) that the University will provide.
+The student will present the Accommodations Card when requesting accommodation.

 Student Access Office is located on the first floor of Post Hall.
 The office is open Monday through Thursday from 8:30 a.m.-7:00 p.m., Friday from 8:30 a.m.-4:00 p.m.